Transmission Clutch Basics

 Pressure Plate: The pressure plate assembly is secured to the flywheel via bolts connecting the cover stamping to the flywheel.
 During engagement, the pressure plate assembly clamps the disc assembly against the flywheel, transmitting engine power to the transmission.
 During disengagement, power flow is interrupted when the pressure plate no longer clamps the disc against the flywheel.
 Instead, the pressure plate lifts away from the flywheel, creating a gap large enough for the disc to disengage from the flywheel, enabling the driver to shift gears.

 Clutch Disc: The disc assembly is mounted to the input shaft, between the pressure plate assembly and the flywheel.
 During engagement, the disc slides forward on the input shaft and becomes solidly clamped, or “engaged”, between the flywheel and the pressure plate assembly.
-During disengagement, the disc is no longer engaged.
+During disengagement, when the driver presses the clutch pedal, the disc is separated from the flywheel to allow the driver to change gears.
 Although the pressure plate assembly and flywheel continue rotating, the input shaft and disc are no longer being rotated by the engine.

 Throw-out Bearing: Release bearings are designed to pivot forward and compress the pressure plate levers, which disengages the clutch system.
 Although release bearings are all designed for the same basic function, they come in many shapes and sizes because they must work in conjunction with a variety of actuation systems.